What are the Barriers to Becoming a Purpose Driven Organisation?

-Despite the fact that there are many advantages for an organisation to be Purpose-Driven, only a small percentage achieve it.
-This article explores why that might be the case.
+While there are many benefits to being a purpose driven organisation, only a small percentage of companies achieve it.
+This article explores why this may be the case.

-Research has shown the following as the most significant barriers to becoming a truly purpose-driven organisation:
+Research has shown the following are the most common barriers to becoming a truly purpose-driven organisation:

 - Focus on short-term performance hinders their ability to focus on long-term value creation.
 Becoming purpose-driven can have a negative impact on the organisation’s performance in the short term.
 This makes management reluctant to implement this strategy, even though the long-term gains can be significant.